Xiddoc/TickPatch/README.md

 ## Disclaimer

 Built as an educational dogfood of the Rosetta obfuscation-map tooling.
-Support the developers of the software you use — if you rely on TickTick, buy Pro.
+Support the developers of the software you use — if you rely on TickTick, buy Pro!